This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 blocking invalid data on write.
 That’s an area where schema-on-write has a decided advantage, as it allows you to

-ensure your data is well-formed by enforcing a schema and constraints in one place, the (well-tested) data store,
+ensure that your data is well formed by enforcing a schema and constraints in one place, the (well-tested) data store,

 use a document store for highly structured bank data, but I might use one for user-generated documents, event-tracking